AlanFoster/alanfoster.github.io/src/pages/posts/writing-a-bootloader/index.markdown

 **Global Descriptor Table**

 - Supplied by the kernel
-- Defines the various memory segments, what their size is, what they can accesss, what level they
+- Defines the various memory segments, what their size is, what they can access, what level they are

 **Interrupt Descriptor Table**